 1. Types of vaccine p2

 2. Groups requiring vaccination p2

-3. Identifying priority groups рЗ
+3. Identifying priority groups P4

-4. Recording of Patient Invitations p7
+4. Recording of Patient Invitations p8

 5. Coding of vaccinations given p8

 6. Exception coding р9

 7. Data extraction of vaccine uptake p10

 8. Annex 1 (Details of at risk groups) p11

-9. Annex 2 (Charts for groups and types of vaccine) p13
+9. Annex 2 (types of vaccine) p13

-Similar to the last 3 years, for 2014-15 the seasonal flu programme provides a multivalent seasonal flu vaccine.
+Similar to the last 3 years, for 2015-16 the seasonal flu programme provides a multivalent seasonal flu vaccine.
 There is no provision of a separate monovalent H1N1 vaccine.
-This year sees a continuation of the phased introduction of routine immunisations for children with the availability of an intranasal vaccine.
+For the routine immunisation of children, this year's programme is the same as last year with the exception that anyone who missed vaccination at school can receive it at their GP practice.